Ecojet (British airline): Fleet

 Dale Vince originally claimed that Ecojet was to launch with the 19-seat Twin Otter aircraft before upscaling to a 70-seat airliner 18 months thereafter.
 However, in January 2024, the company began hiring for ATR 72 crew to begin operations before mid-2024, with this later being pushed back to 2025.

 On 29 November 2023, Ecojet signed an agreement to acquire 70 hydrogen-electric powerplants from ZeroAvia, on lease from MONTE.

 On 25 July 2024, Ecojet announced that it had signed a Letter of Intent (LoI) to acquire up to 50 Linx P9 aircraft from ARC Aerosystems.
 The following day, ZeroAvia announced a further agreement with Ecojet for the purchase of 22 ZA2000 engines.

 In November 2024 the airline announced that it had acquired "its first two ATR 72-600 aircraft."
+When the airline entered provisional liquidation in January 2026, these aircraft had still not been delivered.